ankan97dutta/spyglass/docs/architecture/architecture.md

 # Architecture

-Spyglass is built with a modular, non-blocking architecture designed for high performance and minimal overhead.
+Profilis is built with a modular, non-blocking architecture designed for high performance and minimal overhead.

 ## System Overview